santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/Access-Control-Overview.md

 ![image.png](/.attachments/image-33e0010d-c21f-4a4e-9069-3d3adc59a805.png)

-The mask limits access for named users/groups (users/groups that have been granted ACL permissions to that file/folder), and the owning group (which is the group/second value listed under Owners on the Access menu.)
+The mask limits access for named users/groups (users/groups that have been granted ACL permissions to that file/folder), and the owning group (which is the group/second value listed under Owners on the Access menu.), but NOT the owning user (which is the user listed under "Owner" on the Access menu.)
 Users can have _fewer_ permissions than the mask has listed, but users can never have _more_ permissions than the mask has listed.

 For example, in this image:
 ![image.png](/.attachments/image-e25a8fbb-d974-4ff7-a1d7-3710e1a0c1f1.png)